 Compost can make or break a gardening job.
-The best will support healthy growth of plants, veg and seeds, while the worst will lack nutrients and be so coarse you will have to water them every day.
+The best will support the healthy growth of plants, veg and seeds, while the worst will lack nutrients and be so coarse it can stop plant roots from growing.

-We carry out independent, scientific tests designed to find out how well different composts cope with a variety of gardening tasks and if they can produce a quality yield.
+We carry out independent, scientific tests designed to find out how well different composts cope with a variety of gardening tasks and if they can produce healthy plants.

-Our shoppers live in four different parts of the UK, so we're able to see whether there is any variation between composts sold in these areas.
-We bought the composts for garden centres, DIY stores and, this year, several supermarkets and discount retailers.
+We send secret shoppers to buy our composts.
+They live in four different parts of the UK, so we're able to see whether there is any variation between composts.
+In the past we have found problems caused by inconsistent manufacturing techniques, which may not affect all the compost on sale.
+We buy from garden centres, DIY stores, supermarkets and discount retailers and order some online.

-We carry out our tests at a well-respected horticultural institute, which runs trials for scientists and horticultural industry bodies.
+We carry out our tests at a well-respected horticultural institute, which carries out research and runs trials for many clients, including horticultural industry bodies.

 The experts there have the knowledge and expertise to ensure our trials are conducted using the best growing techniques, so we know that any differences in performance are down to the compost itself.
 Our independent assessor is an expert in compost and plant health.

-We selected 22 composts to test for sowing seeds.
-Most of the composts were suitable for both sowing seed and raising young plants, and so were included in both tests, while a few specialist products were also chosen.
+We choose 25 composts for the sowing seeds trial.
+Most are suitable for both sowing seed and raising young plants, and so included in both tests, while a few are specialist seed sowing composts.

-Each of the composts was assessed on whether it had fine or large particles, and any visible pest problems, such as fungus gnats (sciarid fly).
-We also made a note of any were that were wet, compacted, or contained rubbish such as plastic.
+Each of the composts is assessed on whether it has fine or large particles, and any visible pest problems, such as fungus gnats (sciarid fly).
+We also make a note of any were that are wet, compacted, or contain rubbish such as plastic.

-When the majority of seedlings are at the first two true-leaf stage we counted the number of seedlings that germinated and rated them for size and vigour.
+When the majority of seedlings are at the first two true-leaf stage, we count the number of seedlings that have germinated and rate them for size and vigour.